sahil9510/Cafe-Spotter/README.md

 ## Demo

-A demp of this project can be found on this [link](https://cafe-spotter.vercel.app/)
+A demo of this project can be found on this [link](https://cafe-spotter.vercel.app/)

 <br/>